 The free fanfest will include a driver autograph session, race cars on display, Firestone’s Firehawk and St. Louis Cardinals’ Fredbird mascots, games and prizes.
 It’s the perfect way to kick off a weekend of INDYCAR, Indy Lights, Pro Mazda and NASCAR K&N Pro Series racing with your friends before hitting the track on Friday.

-Verizon INDYCAR Series drivers scheduled to participate include Alexander Rossi, Ryan Hunter-Reay, Ed Jones, Spencer Pigot, Jordan King, Will Power, Max Chilton and Simon Pagenaud.
+Verizon INDYCAR Series drivers scheduled to participate include 2016 Indianapolis 500 winner Alexander Rossi, Andretti Autosport’s Ryan Hunter-Reay, Ed Jones, Spencer Pigot, Jordan King, Australia’s Will Power, Max Chilton and 2016 INDYCAR champion Simon Pagenaud.

 Drivers from the Indy Lights Series scheduled to greet the fans include: Colton Herta, Ryan Norman, Patricio O’Ward, Dalton Kellett and Aaron Telitz.